jaimicore/jaimicore/README.md

 <img align="right" src="https://github.com/jaimicore/jaimicore/blob/main/JASPAR.png" width="300">

-I am a computational biologist researcher from 🇲🇽 living in 🇳🇴 with +10 years of experience in both academic and private sector.
+I am a computational biologist living in 🇳🇴 with +10 years of experience in both academic and private sector.

 My main expertise is in DNA/protein sequence analysis, data visualization, and development of bioinformatic methods and pipelines.